Khagaria district: Demographics

 At the time of the 2011 Census of India, 29.28% of the population in the district spoke Hindi and 5.90% Urdu as their first language.
-64.46% of the population speaks languages classified as "Others" under Hindi in the census (mainly Angika).
-The regional language of Khagaria is Angika.
+64.46% of the population speaks languages classified as "Others" under Hindi in the census.

 Goddess Durga temple

 Mother Durga's temple is situated in Sanhouli, adjacent to Khagaria city for decades.
 A large number of pilgrims perform religious rituals worshiping here.
 In addition to various parts of the state, devotees of Assam, Uttar Pradesh etc. States also come here to offer prayers and offerings in mother's court.